Lumavate-Team/documentation/docs/1-development.rst

  #.
 A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
  #.
 The :ref:`code <Code Samples>` that implements the tool's specific logic and capability (back-end processing, web page(s) rendering, etc.).
 |
-*Component-sets* consist of a :ref:`component.json metadata file <metadata>` that contains two primary parts:
+*Component sets* consist of a :ref:`component.json metadata file <metadata>` that contains two primary parts:
  #.
 A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
  #.
 The :ref:`code <Code Samples>` that implements the tool's specific logic and capability (called template and style in the metadata file)